rust-lang/compiler-team/content/docs/procedures/form-new-working-group.md

 ## Step 1.
 Propose the working group

 **TBD** -- ironically, we haven't *quite* decided what the procedure is for this!
-For now, a good idea is to hop on to #t-compiler on [the Zulip][cp] and open up a new topic to discuss your idea.
+For now, a good idea is to hop on to [#t-compiler] on [the Zulip][cp] and open up a new topic to discuss your idea.
 Or, alternatively, join a meeting and leave a few comments.

-[cp]: ../about/chat-platform.md
+[cp]: ../../about/chat-platform

 A good goal for this process is to try and identify a small number of **achievable deliverables**.
 It will be easiest to manage a working